hushmirror/docs/hushd-desktop-linux.md

 # Setup Hush full node with hushd on Linux

-In this example, we are using Ubuntu 18.04 (64 bits).
+In this example, we are using Ubuntu 18.04 (64 bit).
 This will be different on Mac and Windows, so refer to those OS's docs.

 ## Setup hushd

-### Setup hush user account
+### Optional: Setup hush user account

-I would consider this optional as you can run hushd as your own user account.
-Creating a separate user account is great for added security and recommended for servers.
+This is optional as you can run hushd as your own user account.
+Creating a separate user account is great for added security and typically recommended for servers.

 1) Log in as user account with sudo access and add a user 'hush' under which the daemon (hushd) will run :

-    ```
+    ```shell script
-    $ sudo useradd -r -m -s /bin/bash -d /home/hush hush
+    sudo useradd -r -m -s /bin/bash -d /home/hush hush
     ```

 2) Assign a password to the 'hush' user and add to sudo group:

-    ```
+    ```shell script
-    $ sudo passwd hush
+    sudo passwd hush
-    $ sudo adduser hush sudo
+    sudo adduser hush sudo
     ```

 3) Switch to user 'hush': su - hush

 4) Update your system

-    ```
+    ```shell script
-    $ sudo apt-get update
+    sudo apt-get update
-    $ sudo apt-get upgrade -y
+    sudo apt-get upgrade -y
     ```

 ### Hush binary or compile yourself?

 The next step is up to you.
-I personally like to compile from source and recommend trying that if you experience any issues.
+I personally like to compile from source and recommend trying that first.

 #### binary OR...